dwightjack/vue-types/packages/docs/guide/validators.md

 Note that the passed-in function name will be used as the custom validator name in warnings.

-You can pass a custom validation error message as second argument:
+You can pass a custom validation error message as a second argument:

 <CodeExample>